arcus-azure/arcus.webapi/docs/preview/03-Features/correlation-azure-functions.md

 ## How This Works

 See [the general HTTP correlation page](correlation.md) to get a grasp on how HTTP correlation works.

+🚩 By default, the W3C Trace-Context specification is used as the default HTTP correlation format in Arcus, but you can go back to the (deprecated) Hierarchical system we had before, by passing `HttpCorrelationFormat.Hierarchical` to the `services.AddHttpCorrelation()`.

 ## Installation